For over fifty years Fotofab has been an industry leader in high precision metal fabrication services. This includes passivation.

 Passivation is a process in which a stainless steel part is made "passive," or less susceptible to corrosion caused by the environments of its application.
 To achieve this, free iron is removed from the surface of a metal using acid.

 After the passivation process, other components of the alloy (often chromium and nickel) are left behind as a surface layer over the underlying steel.

 Upon exposure to air, a spontaneous chemical reaction occurs which creates an oxide layer that protects the rest of the metal from corrosion.

 - No Dimensional Change

-- Repairs Damage to the Naturally-Occurring Chromium Oxide Layer
+- Repairing Damage to the Naturally-Occurring Chromium Oxide Layer

 - More Environmentally Friendly

-At Fotofab we work almost exclusively to customer blueprints.
+At Fotofab we work exclusively to the specifications of our customers' blueprints.
 This allows us to customize each metal part to fit specific needs.
 The parts we use are sourced and manufactured in the USA.
-Therefore, the metal isn’t subject to the new tariffs.
 Please contact us today to find out more.